oconnor663/jacko.io/posts/snooze.md

 Were the async examples in the last section "holding it wrong"?
 Maybe, but only I think in the same sense that programs that call `TerminateThread` are "holding it wrong".
-[The only right way to hold it is not to hold it.][not_to_play] It arguably shouldn't exist.
-No async runtime has a `pause_task` function, because the docs would just say "Don't use this".
+[The only right way to hold it is not to hold it.][not_to_play] It arguably shouldn't exist.[^shouldnt_exist] No async runtime has a `pause_task` function either, because the docs would just say "Don't use this".
 And yet that's what we have, implicitly, when we use `select!`-by-reference or buffered streams today.

 [not_to_play]: https://youtu.be/MpmGXeAtWUw?t=90

+[^shouldnt_exist]: "The original designers felt strongly that no such function
+    should exist because there was no safe way to terminate a thread, and there's no point having a function that cannot be called safely."<br>
+    \- [Raymond Chen][oldnewthing]

 ## What is to be done?